Easy mini jam tarts are just that, easy and quick. 20 minutes from start to finish, these bite sized treats are incredibly delicious.

 - Apricot or strawberry jam

-Make the pastry by creaming the sugar and margarine.
+Make the pastry by creaming the sugar and butter or margarine.

 Add the buttermilk and beat well until light and creamy.